Bela-Kamilo/static-sharing-analysis-for-optimizing-dynamic-race-detection/src/main/java/PTAnalysis/README.md

 see [retrieving a Sootmethod](https://soot-oss.github.io/SootUp/latest/getting-started/)</br>

-The analysis is performed on [Jimple IR](https://soot-oss.github.io/SootUp/latest/jimple/) and so the mapping is from Jimple value holders to (sets of) abstract locations
+The analysis is performed on [Jimple IR](https://soot-oss.github.io/SootUp/latest/jimple/) and so the mapping is from Jimple value holders to (sets of) abstract locations of allocated objects

 ------
 # SIDE EFFECTS